ryanswalters/Norian/README.md

 wasp start
 ```

-For convenience, run `scripts/dev_bootstrap.sh` to install deps, migrate, seed, and start the server.
+For convenience, run `scripts/setup-dev.sh` to install dependencies and set up the database.
+It will abort with a helpful message if packages cannot be installed (for example when network access is disabled).

+`scripts/dev_bootstrap.sh` is still available to automate a full start of the development server after setup.

 See `docs/first_run.md` for a detailed first-time setup walkthrough.